unonu/howToCode/gameDevPart01.md

 Index
 =====
-i.
-Introduction/Goals
+1. Introduction/Goals
-ii.
-Description of Tools/Platform iii.
-Project Basics iv.
-Lua Basics
+2. Description of Tools/Platform
+3. Project Basics
+4. Lua Basics
-v.
-Löve Basics
+5. Löve Basics
-vi.
-Life Cycle of a Game
+6. Life Cycle of a Game
-vii.
-Pong I (in which we make the ball) viii.
-Pong II (in which we make the paddle) ix.
-Pong III (in which we make the ball hit the paddle)
+7. Pong I (in which we make the ball)
+8. Pong II (in which we make the paddle)
+9. Pong III (in which we make the ball hit the paddle)
-x.
-Pong IV (in which we make another paddle and keep score) xi.
-Pong V (in which we add winning and losing) xii.
-Graphics Basics xiii.
-Sound Basics xiv.
-Breakout I (in which we make a level) xv.
-Breakout II (in which we make the player and the ball) xvi.
-Breakout III (in which we make the bricks and scoring) xvii.
-Breakout IV (in which we make pick-ups) xviii.
-Breakout V (in which we make power-ups) xix.
-Breakout VI (in which we add winning and losing) xx.
-Breakout VII (in which we add graphics) xxi.
-Tetris Challenge
+10. Pong IV (in which we make another paddle and keep score)
+11. Pong V (in which we add winning and losing)
+12. Graphics Basics
+13. Sound Basics
+14. Breakout I (in which we make a level)
+15. Breakout II (in which we make the player and the ball)
+16. Breakout III (in which we make the bricks and scoring)
+17. Breakout IV (in which we make pick-ups)
+18. Breakout V (in which we make power-ups)
+19. Breakout VI (in which we add winning and losing)
+20. Breakout VII (in which we add graphics)
+21. Tetris Challenge

 Introduction/Goals
 ==================